Red Dwarf: Characters and actors

-A sanitation android rescued by the crew from the crashed spaceship Nova 5 in the first episode of series 2, after having spent countless years continuing to serve the ship's crew without realising they had been long dead; bound by his "behavioural protocols", he is taught independent thinking by Lister and leaves the Red Dwarf on a space bike to enjoy his newfound freedom.
-Between series II and III, he is rescued by the crew after his space bike crashed on an asteroid and has become part of the Red Dwarf crew; however, the accident led to his face appearing permanently different.
-Categorised as a "series 4000 service mechanoid", he keeps on maintaining the Red Dwarf, while also showing himself very resourceful due to his proficiency with technology and encyclopedic knowledge of the universe; he maintains a strong friendship with Lister throughout the series.
+A sanitation android rescued from the crashed spaceship Nova 5 in the first episode of series 2; bound by his "behavioural protocols", he is taught independent thinking by Lister and leaves the Red Dwarf to enjoy his newfound freedom.
+He is reintroduced in series III, as part of the Red Dwarf crew.
+Categorised as a "series 4000 service mechanoid", He demonstrates proficiency with technology and encyclopedic knowledge of the universe; he maintains a strong friendship with Lister throughout the series.